ralphje/destructify/docs/fieldspec.rst

    A field that takes the value as evaluated by the :attr:`base_field` and parses it as the provided :attr:`enum`.

+   While writing, the value can be of a enum member of specified :attr:`enum`, a string referencing an enum member, or the value that is to be written.
+Note that providing a string that is not a valid enum member, will be passed to the field directly.

+   During parsing, a value must be a valid enum member, or the enum must properly handle the case of missing members.

    .. attribute:: EnumField.base_field

       The field that returns the value that is provided to the :class:`enum.Enum`